johnrobertwilson/visualization-spec/spec.md

 #### Ziv Object

 The container object for all of the data to be rendered.
+It has two members: series and options.

 var ziv = {
   "series":[